Schroder Global Core Fund

 The Schroder Global Recovery Fund applies a disciplined value investment approach, seeking to invest in a select portfolio of securities that are significantly undervalued relative to their long-term earnings potential.

 The fund invests in companies worldwide that have classic recovery characteristics.
 Companies trade on low multiples of recovered profits, but where long-term prospects are believed to be good.
 Its major strength is the disciplined focus on buying out-of-favour companies at all stages in the investment cycle.
-We seek to consistently apply our approach as whilst a valuation-driven philosophy will not always be in favour, over longer time periods this investment style has generated exceptional returns.
+While valuation-driven philosophies may fall in and out of favour, over longer time periods this investment style has shown the potential to deliver higher returns.

 To outperform the MSCI World ex Australia Index (net dividends reinvested) before fees with low index-relative risk across a broad range of market environments.